BBQ Chicken Kebabs

 The night I made it we ended up having an impromptu BBQ in the backyard with a few neighbors and this chicken was highly praised and quickly devoured.
 Plus, I have to admit that kebabs are probably my favorite way to enjoy grilled meat.

-- 2 pounds boneless, skinless chicken thighs or breasts, trimmed of excess fat and cut into 1-inch cubes
+- 2 pounds boneless skinless chicken thighs or breasts, trimmed of excess fat and cut into 1-inch cubes

 - 2 teaspoons kosher salt

-- 1 1/2 tablespoons sweet paprika
+- 1 ½ tablespoons sweet paprika

 - 4 teaspoons sugar